 Meet our Board of Directors and Just a Few of our Volunteers..

-Sarah lives in Upstate, NY and is engaged to her fiancé, Tim, a police officer.
-She has 3 dogs: a great dane and 2 yorkies.
+Sarah lives in Upstate, NY and is engaged to her fiance, Tim, a police officer.
+She has 3 dogs: a great dane and 2 Yorkies.
 In her spare time she enjoys spending time with her family and friends the most.
 She has a degree in Child Development from Empire State and enjoyed coaching cheerleading for many years.
 While working in the special education field, she began having debilitating migraines and POTS symptoms.
-Through the persistence of her local doctor she was diagnosed with hyperadrenergic POTS.
+Through the persistence of her local doctor, she was diagnosed with hyperadrenergic POTS.
 She travels to the Cleveland Clinic for treatment and continues to make great progress.
-Sarah has POTS (hyperadrenergic), Inappropriate Sinus Tachycardia, and Chronic Migraine.
+Sarah has POTS (hyperadrenergic), Inappropriate Sinus Tachycardia and Chronic Migraine.
 She also volunteers at a local migraine support group.
-In addition to serving on DINET's Board of Directors,she's a Forum Moderator & Admin.
+In addition to serving on DINET's Board of Directors,she is a Forum Moderator and Admin.
 Sarah is grateful for the opportunity to work with her fellow volunteers and all of our members.
 These opportunities give her a deep appreciation of how DINET truly seeks to impact and improve the quality of life for its members and is proud to be a part of its mission.